Most diverse freshman class of House lawmakers sworn in amid shutdown - LI News Radio

 The historic change came when they were sworn in Thursday afternoon as members of the 116th Congress – and one of their first votes will be Thursday evening on a Democratic measure to end the government shutdown – a measure Republicans and President Donald Trump all oppose because it wouldn’t fund the president’s proposed wall on the U.S.-Mexico border.

-For Rep.-elect Ilhan Omar, a Democrat who is the first Somali-American in Congress, the history-making began when she touched down at a Washington airport Wednesday night with her father.
-The airport wasn’t new to her family — in fact, they’d been there at a pivotal point in their lives — but Wednesday’s reason surely was.
+For Rep. Ilhan Omar, a Democrat who is the first Somali-American in Congress, the history-making began when she touched down at a Washington airport Wednesday night with her father.
+The airport wasn’t new to her family – in fact, they’d been there at a pivotal point in their lives – but Wednesday’s reason surely was.
+Omar made history when she was sworn in becoming the first member of Congress to wear a hijab ending a 181-year ban on any type of headwear on the House floor.

 “23 years ago, from a refugee camp in Kenya, my father and I arrived at an airport in Washington DC,” Ilhan wrote on Twitter Wednesday night.
 “Today, we return to that same airport on the eve of my swearing in as the first Somali-American in Congress.”

-Omar, who represents Minnesota’s 5th Congressional District, and fellow Democrat Rep.-elect Rashida Tlaib, who represents Michigan’s 13th Congressional District, are the first Muslim women to serve in Congress.
+Omar, who represents Minnesota’s 5th Congressional District, and fellow Democrat Rep. Rashida Tlaib, who represents Michigan’s 13th Congressional District, are the first Muslim women to serve in Congress.
+The two worked alongside each other when Tlaib campaigned with Omar during her primary.

 A recent photo by famed portrait photographer Martin Schoeller has circulated their social media feeds and others, lighting up the internet because of all the firsts in one frame: Reps.
 Alexandria Ocasio-Cortez, the youngest woman ever elected to Congress at 29; Ayanna Pressley, the first black woman to be elected to Congress from Massachusetts; Omar, Deb Haaland and Sharice Davids, the first two Native American women elected to Congress; and Veronica Escobar, one of the first two Latina women ever elected to Congress from Texas.